mlhartme/stool/README.md

 ### Toolkit

 The toolkit defines a set of charts, scripts and directions.
+TODO

 ### Variables